Nov 30, 2022

 How to Check Disk Space Usage in Linux

-In this tutorial, we are going to show you how to use the df command to check disk space in Linux, and the du command to monitor disk usage.
-If you’re a Linux user, these two essential tools will help you manage your files more effectively.
+In this tutorial, we are going to show you how to use the df command to check disk space, and the du command to monitor disk usage in terminal.
+These are the two essential Linux commands that will help you manage your files more effectively.

 Analyzing the Hard Drive